-You will also need to choose secondary keywords, which will allow Google to contextualize your content and verify that your content is of quality and therefore relevant to the user's research.
+You will also need to choose secondary keywords, which will allow Google to contextualise your content and check that your content is of high quality and therefore relevant to the user's search.

 In order to fully understand what your article is going to talk about, Google needs to have well-structured content with titles, subtitles.

 The title is the title that is given to the page.
 It must follow some basic rules:

 - The main keyword must be at the beginning of the text. - 65 characters maximum (10-12 words). - It must be unique throughout the website.